 Required reports.
-Award recipients must submit quarterly financial reports, semi-annual performance reports, final financial and performance reports, and, if applicable, an annual audit report in accordance with the Part 200 Uniform Requirements or specific award conditions.
+Award recipients must submit quarterly financial and performance measures reports, semi-annual performance reports, final financial and performance reports, and, if applicable, an annual audit report in accordance with the Part 200 Uniform Requirements or specific award conditions.
 Future awards and fund drawdowns may be withheld if reports are delinquent (in appropriate cases, OJP may require additional reports).